lifei176/Single-cell-atlas-of-sex-differences-and-androgen-effects/README.md

 5. Pathway_enrichment.R: The code in R to definine the significantly enriched biological pathways based on DEGs and AASB-DEGs respectively (p < 0.01 & q < 0.01).
 # Downloading the data
 - The raw data for single-cell RNA-seq has been deposited in GSA (https://ngdc.cncb.ac.cn/gsa/) under CRA006610.
 - The processed data for single-cell RNA-seq has been deposited in OMIX (https://ngdc.cncb.ac.cn/omix/releaseList) under OMIX001083.
-# Requirements
+# OS Requirements
+- Linux version 3.10.0-957.el7.x86_64
+- Windows 10 64-bit
+# Packages
 - Cell Ranger (version 6.0.2)
 - Seurat (version 4.0.3)
 - DropletUtils (version 1.18.1)